cloudmedialab-uv/VideoCodingFeaturesQualityDataset/README.md

 ### 1) Downloading datasets

-> :exclamation: Final link will be updated when paper will be accepted
+> :exclamation: Links will be updated upon paper acceptance

 Datasets can be downloaded from https://doi.org/xx.xxxx/m9.figshare.c.xxxxxxx.v1.